 17 unique ways to improve quality assurance in a call center in 2022

 As someone who leads customer support, it’s probably no surprise to you that customer satisfaction can make or break your brand.
-That’s why quality in a call center is so important.
+That’s why quality assurance in a call center is so important.

 In Microsoft’s Global State of Consumer Service Report, 90% of people said that customer service is a deciding factor in choosing and staying loyal to a brand.
 With so much riding on excellent customer service, improving quality assurance in a call center is crucial.